Cenk Uygur

 The Young Turks

 Initially identifying as a Republican, Uygur’s political views shifted increasingly leftward with the passage of time.
 In February 2002, he began hosting a talk show called The Young Turks (TYT), which eventually was broadcast on the Air America Radio network and then moved to an online platform in 2006.
-That same year, TYT attracted national attention with nearly 100 hours of programming which it called a “live, on-air filibuster” of Judge Samuel Alito’s nomination to the U.S. Supreme Court.
-Since 2007, the program has been co-hosted by Uyghur and fellow leftist Ana Kasparian.
+That same year, TYT attracted national attention with nearly 100 hours of programming which it described as a “live, on-air filibuster” of Judge Samuel Alito’s nomination to the U.S. Supreme Court.
+Since 2007, the program has been co-hosted by Uygur and fellow leftist Ana Kasparian.
 Moreover, with the help of financial assistance from wealthy Democrat investors, The Young Turks Network has greatly expanded its offering of leftwing content and programs over the years.

 Contempt for Christian Conservatives

 In 2010, Uygur received an award at the annual national convention of the Freedom From Religion Foundation.
 In his acceptance speech, he claimed that the “most dangerous of all” religious people are “American fundamentalist Christians” — because “the policies they push are more dangerous.”
-Uygur further asserted that religious conservatives and members of the Bush administration posed a greater threat to public safety than “witch doctors and the Taliban.”
+Uygur further asserted that religious conservatives and members of the Bush administration posed a greater threat to public safety than did “witch doctors and the Taliban.”
 He went on to claim that evangelical leaders did not want “peace in the Middle East” – because of their “asinine beliefs in this ridiculous book [the bible] written centuries ago by a bunch of politicians.”

 Short-Lived Show on MSNBC

-Uygur hosted a show on MSNBC for less than six months during 2011.
+Uygur hosted a show on MSNBC television for less than six months during 2011.
 Due to internal disputes with network management, however, he was replaced in the 6 p.m. time slot by Al Sharpton.

 Portraying Republicans As Hostile to the Poor & Vulnerable